awsdocs/amazon-sqs-developer-guide/doc_source/FIFO-queues-getting-started-java.md

 # Working Java Example for FIFO Queues<a name="FIFO-queues-getting-started-java"></a>

-You can try out Amazon SQS FIFO queue functionality using the following Maven prerequisites and example Java code\.
+Learn about Amazon SQS FIFO queue functionality using the provided Maven prerequisites and example Java code\.

 ## Prerequisites<a name="FIFO-queue-example-prerequisites"></a>